DataShades/ckanext-toolbelt/ckanext/toolbelt/cli/cookiecutter/extended/{{ cookiecutter.project }}/README.md

 Extension contains `config/` folder at root level.
 All files related to portal configurations are stored here.
-Apart from `project.ini` with the project level configuration, you can also keep `licenses.json`, `resource_formats.json`, `who.ini`, SAML2 credentials, GoogleCloud credentials, etc. You can even store metadata schemas here, but historically they are kept together with the code, so we suggest leaving them inside `ckanext/{{ cookiecutter.project_shortname }}/schemas`.
+Apart from `project.ini` with the project level configuration, you can also keep `licenses.json`, `resource_formats.json`, `who.ini`, SAML2 configuration, GoogleCloud configuration, and anything else except for some sort of passwords and secret keys.
+You can even store metadata schemas here, but historically they are kept together with the code, so we suggest leaving them inside `ckanext/{{ cookiecutter.project_shortname }}/schemas`.

 ### `project.ini`